dvob/k8s-s2s-auth/README.md

 This README tries to give an overview on how service accounts work and and shows a couple of variants how you can use them for authentication.
 Further this repository contains an example Go service which shows how to implement the authentication in an application.

+If you have questions, feedback or if you want to share your expirience using these features feel free to start a [discussion](https://github.com/dvob/k8s-s2s-auth/discussions).
 # Tutorial
 ## Scenario
 In our tutorial we look at a simple scenario with to services: